sjstoelting/pgsql-tweaks/README.md

 ### VIEW pg_bloat_info

-Creates a view with about the bloat of tables and indexes inside a database.
+Creates a view returning information about the bloat of tables and indexes inside a database.

 ```sql
 SELECT *